dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

 =======
 We are overriding the list_widget, the widget that is normally used by GeneralView.
 This will display a thumbnail list excellent for displaying images.

 And that's it!
-Images will be saved on the server and has UUID's and will be resized for optimization.
+Images will be saved on the server with their filename concatenated by a UUID's.
+Aditionally will be resized for optimization.
->>>>>>> bc007e9eb4d18105b0aae8f4a7d75e50e6293bf1

 Next step
 ---------